Quantive launches the Dreams with Deadlines communityRead the blog to learn more

 Notice how these KPIs frame an impact on business outcomes:

-• Marketing: Website conversion rate %, marketing qualified leads (MQLs)
+• Marketing KPIs: Marketing KPIs could include website conversion rate %, marketing qualified leads (MQLs)

-• Sales: Average order value, new inbound leads
+• Sales KPIs: Average order value, new inbound leads

-• Finance: Net profit margin, operating expense ratio
+• Finance KPIs: Net profit margin, operating expense ratio

 Meanwhile, metrics are impactful but don’t necessarily tie into business outcomes directly:

-• Marketing: Website visitors, social media engagement rate, number of new leads
+• Marketing metrics: Website visitors, social media engagement rate, number of new leads

-• Sales: Number of outbound calls, average deal size, time to close a sale
+• Sales metrics: Number of outbound calls, average deal size, time to close a sale

 Types of KPIs